svenruppert/dynamic-cdi/README.md

     </profile>
 ```

-## How DDI will resolve the coresponding Implementation?
+## How DDI will resolve the corresponding Implementation?

 if you write ``@Inject Interface``